Lest We Forget

 Horace Wilgus “JR” Copeland, Jr.

-Blue Knights Missouri III member, JR Copeland, transferred to Heaven I on Friday, January 31, 2020 surrounded by his family, friends and his faithful companion, Sarge.
-He was 68 years old.
+JR Copeland passed away on January 31, 2020 surrounded by his family, friends and his faithful companion, Sarge, at the age of 68.
 He was a deputy sheriff in both Lincoln and St. Charles Counties (later known as the St. Charles County Police Department) and retired in 2018.
 He served as a bomb technician, a motorcycle officer, a DARE Officer, and with the K-9 unit with his dogs, Samson and Aran.
-He was a member of the police motorcycle officers’ organization, the Blue Knights.

 Mike Hanlen.